 The same philosophy goes for when you are cooking it.
 Handle it as little as possible.
 By flipping it only once and NOT touching the utensil to the burger, you are allowing all of those wonderful juices to stay IN the burger versus pushing them out to the bottom of the grill.

-- You can make/form the burgers ahead and put them in an airtight container in the fridge until ready to make them.
+Can I make the burgers ahead of time?
+You can make/form the burgers ahead and put them in an airtight container in the fridge until ready to make them.
 Just take them out of the fridge 30 minutes before grilling.

-- By placing an indentation in the center of the burger (very light touch) the burger will keep its flat shape and not turn into a ball when cooking.
+How do I get a nice shaped burger when grilling it?
+Nothing is worse than a hockey puck burger that is so hard.
+By placing an indentation in the center of the burger (very light touch) the burger will keep its flat shape and not turn into a ball when cooking.

-- Additional toppings for this burger would be a fried egg and bacon!
+What other toppings could I offer with the green chili aioli for a burger topping?
+Additional toppings for this burger would be a fried egg and bacon!